Reference

 HM Government

-Working Together to Safeguard Children 2018 – A guide to inter-agency working to safeguard and promote the welfare of children
+Working Together to Safeguard Children 2023 – A guide to multi-agency working to help, protect and promote the welfare of children

 Document Download -